matthiasnoback/phpunit-asynchronicity/README.md

      */
     public function it_creates_a_pid_file(): void
     {
         // start the asynchronous process that will eventually create a PID file...

         self::assertEventually(
-            function () {
+            function (): void {
                 Assert::assertFileExists(__DIR__ . '/pid');
             }
         );